Industrial Dust Control – 5 Mistakes You May Be Making

 Finally, some manual cleaning methods may cause a dust issue to become worse than it already is.
 For example, using compressed air or steam to clean surfaces can risk shifting dust to other areas of the facility.
 According to OSHA, “if compressed air or steam must be used, it is vital to first ensure that potential ignition sources in the vicinity are eliminated and apply the air or steam only under low pressure to avoid disbursing clouds of dust to other areas.”

+We Don’t Make Very Much Dust “I’m not making that much dust.
+I’m sure we could pass any inspection.”
+Making this assumption is a mistake—and it can be a costly one.
+You might be surprised how little dust can warrant OSHA action.
+This agency adheres to standards set by the National Fire Protection Agency (NFPA).
+According to the NFPA, an accumulation of as little as 1/32” of dust can be hazardous.
+That’s the thickness of a single paper clip.
 It’s also important to consider the variability of industrial dust.
 OSHA reports that two dusts made of the same material can pose different risks for ignition and explosion based on their shape, size and moisture content.
 Additionally, these dust traits can shift during processing and manufacturing.
 The result: dust that you thought was minimal or benign could be dangerous after all.

 If OSHA determines you are in violation, you could pay a hefty price.
 OSHA penalties range from $5,000 to $70,000 per violation.
 Case in point: In August 2019, OSHA listed combustible dust among the safety and health hazards present at a manufacturer of electronic enclosures.
 The company now faces $161,020 in penalties.

+OSHA Won’t Notice A second OSHA-related mistake is to assume this agency will not inspect your facility.
+While some locations may be more likely than others to undergo inspection, it is not wise to assume an agent will never arrive on your doorstep.
+In 2017, OSHA conducted 476 inspections related to combustible dust.
+These resulted in 319 citations.
 How likely are you to be among these numbers in the future?
 OSHA prioritizes by hazard level.
 Imminent danger situations top the list, followed by reported injuries and illnesses, worker complaints, referrals from other agencies, and, lastly, specific high-hazard industries.

 Your facility might not fit the bill for imminent danger, but if OSHA receives any complaint or notice about the condition of your facility, an inspection could be imminent.
 And even if combustible dust issues don’t instigate the inspection, if they are discovered during the process, you could face penalties.

+Dust Collectors Will Do the Trick As with manual housekeeping measures, dust collectors play an important role in industrial dust control, but they are not 100% effective.
+These devices can miss some of machine- and floor-level dust as well as airborne dust that then settles and accumulates in overhead areas.
 One Pennsylvania-based wood pellet manufacturer’s findings demonstrate the significance of this less-than-perfect system.
 The operations manager reports, “Even if we contained 99.99% of the dry dust going into the pellet mill, that would still lead to over 130 pounds of dry dust becoming airborne per week from each pellet mill.”

 With this much dust accumulation possible, additional methods are necessary to reduce the risk of combustible dust events.